 Federal park projects in the Coastal Zone are not subject to County-issued coastal permits.
 LCP policies regarding recreational uses within Point Reyes National Seashore and Golden Gate National Recreation Area simply provide guidance to both the National Park Service and California Coastal Commission, which typically review federal projects under what is known as the federal consistency review authority.
-Although federal park activities are not within the County's coastal permit authority, the County does have the responsibility to review non-federal projects that take place within the boundaries of National Park Service lands.
-For instance, private development that occurs on a leasehold within Point Reyes National Seashore is subject to coastal development permit review.
+Although federal park activities are not within the County's coastal permit authority, the County does have the responsibility to review non federal projects that take place within the boundaries of National Park Service lands.
+For instance, However, all private non-federal development that occurs on federal lands on a leasehold within Point Reyes National Seashore is subject to coastal development permit review by the California Coastal Commission.